Last updated on 11/26/2013

 and sending retouched photos straight to your smartphone or tablet

 Nikon does have a solid reputation for their more advanced point and shoots digital cameras, and we don't expect this one to disappoint you.

-If you would like exceptional point and shoot camera under $200 you will go with previous model Nikon Coolpix S6300.
+Looking for an exceptional point and shoot camera under $200?
+Go with previous model, the Nikon Coolpix S6300.

 The Sony WX50 is a great ultra-compact alternative to the S6500 camera that includes even more features, but be warned image details are smudgy even in good light.
 The Canon 500 HS is an older 2011 model that has since been replaced by the 530 HS, yet thankfully that means you can get that great f2 lens and image quality at a bargain.
 Be warned about that touchscreen, though.